Bob's Granite Place of New Hampshire Logo.

 And the pricing variations you will see in granite countertops throughout the U.S. are primarily due to importer location versus showroom location (which impact shipping and transport insurance costs).
 Showroom stocking contracts are another factor.
 Fabrication and installation costs for most counters are similar across the country.
 However, New Hampshire fortunately has no sales tax.

-So, why not take some time to look over our current granite countertop featured special, our granite colors (with sink) specials, and check out our kitchen countertop buying guide.
-We want you to be an informed customer - and you'll find great information on selecting and installing your kitchen countertops and cabinets at Bob's Granite Place!
+So. please take some time to look over our current featured special, our granite (with sink) specials, and more.
+We want you to be an informed customer.

 Granite Countertop Colors, Names and Images.

-Granite countertop coloration is hard to describe because it's comprised of varying amounts of crystalline minerals.
-These minerals are made up of different elements which result in both a unique distribution of color and a 3D coloration (best seen on polished finishes).
-Due to the subtle distribution of the minerals in granite, color patterns within a specific granite countertop "name" will vary.
-Thus, once you have chosen your slab of granite, it essentially becomes a one-of-a-kind piece of art that will last a lifetime.
+Granite countertop coloration can be hard to describe because it usually includes varied amounts of a family of crystalline minerals.
+These minerals are made up of different elements which result in both a unique distribution of color, but also a 3D coloration - best seen on polished finishes.
+Due to the subtle distribution of the minerals in various granites, the color patterns within a specific granite countertop "name" will vary ftom slab to slab.
+So, you can think of your countertop slab essentially as a one-of-a-kind piece of art that will last a lifetime.

 Granite countertop color/texture chart.Above: Granite Countertop Color Chart

-As for actual granite countertop color names, well that can be a very fuzzy and counterintuitive issue.
-This is because the "given" colors/names do not always correspond to their actual overall coloration.
+As for actual granite countertop colors/names, well, that can be a very fuzzy and counterintuitive issue.
+This is because the "given" colors/names of most countertops no longer correspond to their actual overall coloration (see chart above).
 Their given names are more often based on a quarry of origin, another material entirely, a materials' region of origin, or a name that is simply "made up.".
 Chaulk the latter up to marketing.

 Fortunately, ALL granite countertops fall into the primary color categories shown in the chart above.
 These color categories are; black, white, gray, beige, brown, burgundy, red, yellow, green and blue.
 So, to make things easy on yourself, we recommend you pick a primary color for your kitchen and/or bath first.
 If you already have a general color picked out, then you might want to view our 48 most popular granite countertop color names (and sample images) for 2024.